Start9Labs/start9-pages-startos/docs/instructions.md

 ### Subdomains

 Inside `Config`, you can create one or more Subdomains, giving each a unique name and custom settings.
-A list of all your Subdomains can be found inside the `Properties` section.
+A list of all your Subdomains can be found inside the `Properties` section of the service management page.

 #### Redirect